General elections in Spain: Call for elections

 The Cortes Generales comprise the Congress of Deputies (lower chamber) and the Senate (upper chamber).
 Elections to the Cortes Generales are held every four years, or before in the case of early elections.
 The prime minister can dissolve the legislature and call for early elections at any time, provided that at least one year has passed since the prior election and a motion of no confidence is not in progress.
 The formal convocation of elections is effected by a proposal from the prime minister, after deliberation by the Council of Ministers, and is decreed by the king.
 The Spanish constitution allows elections for the Congress of Deputies and the Senate to be held on different days; nevertheless, they have so far always been held at the same time.
-The General Electoral Regime Law (LOREG) requires that general elections be held 54 calendar days after the publication of the convocation decree in the Boletín Oficial del Estado.
+The electoral law requires that general elections be held 54 calendar days after the publication of the writs in the Boletín Oficial del Estado.
 The electoral campaign lasts for fifteen days.
 An election silence during a "day of reflection" is imposed on the day before the elections.